 Vashisth Tiwari

 When I'm not hunching over my laptop, you'll find me behind a camera lens—check out my photography portfolio.
 I spent much of my life playing badminton, including on the team at the University of Rochester, and now I'm attempting (and miserably failing) to learn tennis.
-You might also spot me tossing a frisbee at the CUT.
+You might also spot me tossing a frisbee at the CUT or hiking around Pittsburgh.

 news